apache/nuttx/boards/README.txt

   development kit and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

+boards/z80/ez80/z20x
+  Microcontroller.
+This directory holds the port of NuttX to the z80x board based on an ez80Acclaim! eZ80F091 microcontroller.

 boards/z80/z80/z80sim
   z80 Microcontroller.
 This port uses a Z80 instruction set simulator called z80sim.
 This port also uses the SDCC toolchain